Towards gender equality in digital welfare

-PROJECT OVERVIEW: Report investigating the gender impact of welfare digitalisation.
+PROJECT OVERVIEW: A two-report series investigating the gender impact of welfare digitalisation.
 It proposes solutions for promoting gender equality.
-Method: desk research combined with expert interviews.
+Method: desk research combined with expert interviews and a design sprint.
 A 2020 collaboration with Digital Future Society think tank.
-Expected date of publication: July 2020.

 WHY IT MATTERS: The digital welfare state, characterised by Automated Decision-Making Systems (ADMS) is gaining momentum.
 It comes at risk of automating existing inequalities.
 The novelty of the report is to shed a light on the gender aspects of digital welfare, which so far gained little attention in both media and academic literature.

 Download report 1: “Gender Equality in Digital Welfare”.

 Download report 2: “Exploring gender-responsive designs in digital welfare”

 Social protection programmes are going digital.
 Datafication and profiling are replacing would-be face-to-face interactions with caseworkers.
 Core decision-making processes, as well as their execution, are being partially or completely delegated to automated systems, producing automated decision-making systems (ADMS).
 This solutionist approach to technology has been flagged as extremely dangerous by the former UN Special Rapporteur on Extreme Poverty and Human Rights, Philip Alston.
 Indeed, the rise of what he labels as “the digital welfare state” has been accompanied by considerable budget cuts, intrusive forms of conditionality, opaque and unchallengeable decision-making processes, and the indiscriminate collection and processing of personal data.
 Under automated regimes, marginalised welfare claimants are subject to extra scrutiny, warned Virginia Eubanks in the book Automating Inequality.